 The Company, through K2 and its investments in underlying companies, invests in India and holds both monetary and non-monetary assets and liabilities denominated in currencies other than the EUR, the functional currency.
 It is therefore, indirectly exposed to foreign currency risk.
-IFRS 7 considers the foreign exchange exposure relating to non-monetary assets and liabilities, such as the Company's investments, to be a component of market price risk and not foreign currency risk.
-However, the Company monitors the exposure on all foreign currency denominated assets and liabilities.
+IFRS 7 considers the foreign exchange exposure relating to financial assets and liabilities, such as the Company's investments, to be a component of market price risk and not foreign currency risk.
+However, the Company monitors the exposure on all foreign currency denominated financial assets and liabilities.

 The Company has in place a policy that requires it to keep under review its foreign currency risk against the functional currency.
 Forward contracts may be used on a transaction by transaction basis with a view to hedging foreign currency exposure.
 The Company will continue to monitor foreign currency risk and the need for hedging transactions.
-During the period under review, no foreign currency hedging transactions took place, and the Company continues to have fully unhedged indirect INR exposures comprising substantially all of the Company's Non-Current Assets.
-The table below summarises the Company's assets and liabilities, monetary and non-monetary, which are denominated in a currency other than the EUR:
+During the year under review, no foreign currency hedging transactions took place, and the Company continues to have fully unhedged indirect INR exposures comprising substantially all of the Company's financial assets at fair value through profit or loss.
+The table below summarises the Company's financial assets and liabilities, monetary and non-monetary, which are denominated in a currency other than the EUR: